-- 2.57 To comply with guidance concerning capital schemes and controls issued by the Finance Director. - 2.58 To ensure that where appropriate all capital projects are supported by a business case. - 2.59 To prepare regular reports reviewing the capital programme provisions for their services including a quarterly return of estimated final costs of schemes in the current years approved capital programme for submission to the Executive as part of the performance management framework. - 2.60 To ensure that adequate records are maintained for all capital contracts. - 2.61 To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the relevant Portfolio Holder. - 2.62 To prepare and submit reports, jointly with the Finance Director, to the Executive, of any material variation in contract costs whereby the quotation or tender to be accepted exceeds the provision in the capital programme by more than the approved limit of 10%. - 2.63 To prepare and submit reports, jointly with the Finance Director, to the Executive, on completion of all contracts where the final expenditure exceeds the approved budget and/or contract sum by either 10% or £20,000 whichever is the lesser. - 2.64 To ensure that credit arrangements, such as leasing agreements, are not entered into without the prior approval of the Finance Director and, if applicable, approval of the scheme through the capital programme.
+- 2.57 To comply with guidance concerning capital schemes and controls issued by the Finance Director. - 2.58 To ensure that where appropriate all capital projects are supported by a business case. - 2.59 To prepare regular reports reviewing the capital programme provisions for their services including a quarterly return of three reports a year showing the estimated final costs of schemes in the current year's approved capital programme for submission to the Executive as part of the performance management framework. - 2.60 To ensure that adequate records are maintained for all capital contracts. - 2.61 To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the relevant Portfolio Holder. - To prepare and submit reports, jointly with the Finance Director, to the Executive, of any material variation in contract costs whereby the quotation or tender to be accepted exceeds the provision in the capital programme by more than the approved limit of 10% and where approval conditions in 2.63 to 2.65 cannot be met.